TareqAlKushari/Java-Food-Delivery-Application/README.md

 ## Contact

-For questions or collaboration, visit the [repository](https://github.com/TareqAlKushari/Java-Food-Delivery-Application) or contact [@TareqAlKushari](https://github.com/TareqAlKushari).
+For more information, visit the [repository](https://github.com/TareqAlKushari/Java-Food-Delivery-Application) or contact [@TareqAlKushari](https://github.com/TareqAlKushari).

 ---

-*Delivering food with Java!*
+*Delivering food, one tap at a time!*